 - A great anti-shine product often used in film and television that can be worn alone or under makeup is Make-Up International’s SuperMatte AntiShine.
-Designed to last for a while under duress and under hot lights, so it can certainly cope with less-demanding everyday wear.
+It is designed to last under duress and hot lights, so it can certainly cope with less-demanding everyday wear.

-- You may need a lightweight, well-pigmented product that doesn’t sit in lines.
-A heavy application could draw more attention to lines.
+- You may need a lightweight, well-pigmented product that doesn’t sit in lines because a heavy application could draw more attention to lines.

-- A good level of pigment in a product helps to cover over pigmentation like age spots without needing a heavy coverage.
-It can be used in those areas needed, and a lightweight foundation used over the rest of the face.
+- A highly-pigmented product also helps to cover any skin pigmentation issues, like age spots, without needing heavy coverage.
+By all means, it can just be used in the areas needed, with a more lightweight foundation used over the rest of the face.

-- Older skin can be drier and look flat, though this is absolutely not a given – plenty of older people have oily skin and so on!
-If your skin is dry, a foundation with moisturising properties and a natural sheen may work better for you – just the same as for younger people.
+- Older skin can be drier and look flat, though this is absolutely not a given – plenty of older people have oily skin.
+However, if your skin is dry, try using a foundation with moisturising properties and a little sheen – just the same as for younger people with dry skin.

-- Negative reactions to cosmetics are caused by the ingredients.
-Fragrance or preservatives in particular can trigger a reaction, so if you’re not sure what triggers a reaction in you, first try a product free from these ingredients.
+- Negative reactions to cosmetics are caused by the ingredients, in particular things like fragrance or preservatives.
+If you’re not sure what triggers a reaction in you, start by trying products that are free from these ingredients.
 The word “parfum” on a label indicates the presence of perfume.

-- Loose mineral makeup is less likely to cause allergic reactions, simply because they have fewer ingredients than a regular liquid product.
+- Loose mineral makeup is less likely to cause allergic reactions, simply because it has fewer ingredients than most regular liquid products.
 They also tend to be fragrance and preservative free.
-Watch out for the ingredient bismuth oxychloride which can be irritating to some skins.
+However, watch out for the ingredient bismuth oxychloride, which can be irritating to some skins.

 Skin Pigmentation & Tattoo Coverage